 Yes, (i) fixed-term employees, (ii) employees taking maternity leave and (iii) employees taking leave due to work-related injuries or illnesses are entitled to specific protection.

 The dismissal of fixed-term employees during their term of employment requires a ‘compelling reason’ which is considered to be narrower than the ‘reasonable grounds’ required for the termination of employment of an indefinite term (please see reply to Question 1).

 Employers are prohibited from dismissing an employee while on maternity leave and within 30 days after the end of such leave (Article 19, paragraph 1 of the Labour Standards Act).

-Employers are prohibited from dismissing an employee while on leave due to a work-related injury or illness and within 30 day after the end of such leave, unless the employer pays compensation equivalent to the employee’s average salary for 1,200 days (Article 19, paragraph 1 of the Labour Standards Act).
+Employers are prohibited from dismissing an employee while on leave due to a work-related injury or illness and within 30 day after the end of such leave, unless the employer pays compensation equivalent to the employee’s average salary for 1,200 days when the employee does not recover from the injury or illness for 3 years (Article 19, paragraph 1 of the Labour Standards Act).

 Are workers who have made disclosures in the public interest (whistleblowers) entitled to any special protection from termination of employment?